Christmas flavors are the season’s unsung heroes.

 Eggnog with rum is a go-to Christmas cocktail.
 Embrace some of the other quintessential Christmas flavors with a peppermint martini, mulled wine, or hot buttered rum.

-Add cinnamon and nutmeg to your cocktails made with cream or a dash of clove to your Christmas punches to add a bit of spice.
-Use cranberry in your mixed drinks to give your cocktails a bright red Christmas color and balance the sweetness.
+Add cinnamon and nutmeg to your creamy cocktails or a dash of clove to your Christmas punches to add a bit of spice.
+Use cranberries in your mixed drinks to give your cocktails a bright red Christmas color and balance the sweetness.

 Warm Drinks

-Many coffee shops embrace holiday flavors with eggnog lattes and gingerbread mochas, so if you don’t want to make your own, head to your favorite café for an injection of Christmas flavor into your morning drink.
+Many coffee shops embrace holiday flavors with eggnog lattes and gingerbread mochas, so if you don’t want to make your own, head to your favorite café for a burst of Christmas flavor in your morning drink.

 Christmas Aromas

 Thrill your senses this year by adding Christmas scents to your holiday décor.
-Although using the Christmas flavors in recipes is the top way to make your house smell like Christmas, you can also opt for scented candles, incense, and plug-ins.
+Although using Christmas flavors in recipes is the best way to make your house smell like Christmas, you can also opt for scented candles, incense, and plug-ins.

 Choose scents you can’t cook, like evergreen, woody forest, and burning fireplace, to complement the aromas of your flavors.